earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 Correct: `binary hash digest --> base32 encoded string`

-Also be careful not to accidentally change the content string to a different encoding (such as utf-16) before hashing it.
+Also be careful not to accidentally change the content string to a different encoding (such as utf-16) before hashing it -- hash the utf-8 bytes.

-> **Why we use the content hash**
->
-> In the future we'll support "sparse mode" in which the `content` field may be `null`, if we only know the metadata for a document.
-We want to still be able to verify signatures in this case, and the `contentHash` will be available, so we use the `contentHash` in the signed data instead of the entire content.

 ### Format

-The format is a short string describing which version of the Earthstar specification to use when interpreting the document.
+The format is a short string describing which version of the Earthstar specification to use when validating and interpreting the document.
+It's like a schema name for the core Earthstar document format.

-It MUST consist only of printable ASCII characters.
+It MUST consist only of `PRINTABLE_ASCII` characters.

 TODO: max length of format?

 The current format version is `es.4` ("es" is short for Earthstar.)

 If the specification is changed in a way that breaks forwards or backwards compatability, the format version MUST be incremented.
 The version number SHOULD be a single integer, not a semver.

-Other format families may someday exist, such as a hypothetical `ssb.1` which would embed Scuttlebutt messages in Earthstar documents, with special rules for validating the original Scuttlebutt signatures.
+Other format families may someday exist, such as a hypothetical `ssb.1` which would embed Scuttlebutt messages in Earthstar documents, with special rules for validating the original embedded Scuttlebutt signatures as part of validating the document.

 #### Format Validator Responsibilities

-Earthstar libraries SHOULD separate out code related to each format version, so that they can handle old and new documents side-by-side.
+Earthstar libraries SHOULD separate out the code related to each format version, so that they can handle old and new documents side-by-side.
 Code for handling a format version is called a **Validator**.
 Validators are responsible for:

 * Hashing documents
 * Signing new documents